 White Island is the most adored attraction here & is definitely Camiguin’s most iconic landmark.
 It isn’t really an island but just a speck of sun-bleached sandbar floating on the wide Bohol Sea & framed by Mt.
 Hibok-Hibok on the background.

 Another draw on the island is “suwaki” or sea urchin that boatmen usually sell to tourists.
-As rare as its spiky looks, its roe actually tastes as exotic as fresh oysters.
+As rare as its spiky looks, its roe actually tastes exotic like fresh oysters.
 Just douse it with vinegar & let its aphrodisiac power work the magic.

 Not far from the sandbar is Sunken Cemetery, off the west-central part of the island.
 During the volcanic birth of Mt.
-Vulcan in 1871, it sank the cemetery of Bonbon into the sea like an underwater necropolis.
+Vulcan in 1871, it sank the town of Bonbon to the sea like an underwater necropolis.
 It is commemorated today with a cross marker & is a favourite spot for snorkelling & chasing sunsets.

 Inland across the Sunken Cemetery are the ruins of the old Gui-ob church that was also stomped by Mt.
 Vulcan’s destructive creation.
 The walls & belfry are what remain of this 16th century architecture today where creeper plants carpet it through the passing of time.

 On the eastern side of Camiguin Island, fronting the town of Mahinog is Mantigue.
 It is a lushly vegetated island hemmed by sparkling white sand.
-Also, a small fishing community inhabits it & acts as stewards of its pristine environment.
-The biggest draws of Mantigue are its beach, snorkelling & dive sites.
+The biggest draws of Mantigue are its velvety beach, snorkelling & dive sites.

 Of Bubbles & Cascades

 Whether you want it hot or cold, springs abound in Camiguin island.
 Sto.
 Nino & Saal cold springs are favourite spots to hole up for picnic.
-At night, wallowing on a natural hot spring in Ardent is how tourists do a nightcap on the island, usually over beer or shots of rhum.
+At night, wallowing on a natural hot spring in Ardent is how tourists do a nightcap on the island.

 Katibawasan Falls may only give hairpin cascades but it’s nonetheless pretty.
 If you’d like to trek a bit for bigger curtains of water, then head to Tuasan Falls in Catarman & Binangawan Falls in Sagay.
 Then there’s a unique soda pool too that mustn’t be missed on the island.
 This one’s a perfect spot for that much-needed mineral bath.